jaimebunay/api_homework/README.md

 PLAID_ENV = os.getenv('PLAID_ENV', 'sandbox')
 PLAID_PRODUCTS = os.getenv('PLAID_PRODUCTS', 'transactions')
 ```
-We can refer to the [Plaid API Docs](https://plaid.com/docs/) to connect and downdload transactions and account data to conduct budget analysis.
+We can refer to the [Plaid API Docs](https://plaid.com/docs/) to connect and download transactions and account data to conduct budget analysis.
 The following pie chart breaks down expenses by category for the last 90 days.

 ![expenses](screenshots/expenses_per_category.png)